xiix0/scam/README.md

-A gift of a flower will soon be made to you.
+It may or may not be worthwhile, but it still has to be done.